defo-project/ech-dev-utils/README.md

 ### ECH split-mode with nginx or haproxy

-Tests work now, documentation is not done for that at all yet.
+Tests work now, documentation here is not done at all yet.

 Haproxy needs a real web server behind it, or two if we're using split mode.